How to scrape a page behind a login in Playwright

 If you're scraping pages that sit behind a sign-in form, you have probably wired the login into the start of your script: type the email, type the password, click submit, wait for the dashboard, then scrape.
 It works, but it runs the full login on every job, which is slow, hammers the login endpoint, and trips rate limits or a fresh email or SMS challenge after a handful of attempts.

 The fix is to authenticate once interactively, capture the resulting session, and replay it on later runs.
-Playwright stores the cookies and localStorage the site uses to keep you signed in, writes them to a JSON file with context.storageState(), and loads them back into a fresh context with the storageState option so the next run starts already logged in.
-This page splits the work into two short scripts of about 30 and 20 lines, using only Playwright.
+We'll build two short scripts: the first logs in by hand one time, waits for a post-login signal so the session is real before it saves anything, and writes the cookies and localStorage to a JSON file; the second loads that file into a fresh browser context on every later run so Playwright starts already signed in and goes straight to the protected page, checking an account-only element first to confirm the session still holds.
+It comes out to about 30 and 20 lines, using only Playwright.
 Log in to your own or an authorized account; this is for sessions you are allowed to access.

 The complete script